hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 cacheConfig.setEvictionConfig(evictionConfig);
 ```

-Custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near-cache) instance itself
-can be specified directly through `EvictionConfig`.
+You can specify the custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near cache) instance itself directly through `EvictionConfig`.

 ```java
 CacheConfig cacheConfig = new CacheConfig();